n-kostadinov/n-kostadinov.github.io/_posts/2017-02-27-cracking-the-worlds-hardest-sudoku.md

     return values
 {% endhighlight %}

 Adding just this single constraint led to significant performance boost.
-The time needed to solve twenty sudoku puzzles was cut in half:
+The time needed to solve twenty sudoku puzzles was cut in half.
+You can clearly see the algorithm is making far less attempts than before:

 ![Sudoku original solution](/assets/images/sudoku_2.png){:class="img-responsive"}

 One can even go further and implement additional constraints.
 In the sudoku world those constraints are called <a href="http://www.sudokudragon.com/sudokustrategy.htm" target="_blank">sudoku strategies</a>.
 So how good is a computer at solving a sudoku?
 In this <a href="http://www.telegraph.co.uk/news/science/science-news/9359579/Worlds-hardest-sudoku-can-you-crack-it.html" target="_blank">Telegraph article</a> I found a sudoku puzzle which was designed by japanese scientists to be especially hard to solve.
 It is suppoused to take hours if not days to solve.
-And here is a slow motion video of the algorithm solving the sudoku:
+Below is a slow motion video of the algorithm solving the sudoku.
+Note, the video would be much longer if not for the <a href="http://www.sudokudragon.com/tutorialnakedtwins.htm" target="_blank">naked twins</a> strategy that is significantly reducing the amount of unsuccessful attempts.

 <iframe width="640" height="360" src="https://www.youtube.com/embed/qp0xRjJL5HU" frameborder="0" allowfullscreen></iframe>

 As you can see on the video, the algorithm is making quite a few unsuccessful attempts and consequent steps back.
-One thing is sure - an AI engineer will be faster at writing the code that solves a sudoku than actually solving a puzzle that hard!
+One thing is sure - an AI engineer will be faster at writing the code that solves a sudoku than actually solving a puzzle that hard.